SHEAR Prizes 2023

-University of Missouri
+University of Western Ontario

 The James H. Broussard Best First Book Prize

 The James H. Broussard Best First Book Prize is named for the individual most responsible for the creation of SHEAR as an academic organization.
-The prize is awarded annually to the best “first book” by a new author published in the previous calendar year and dealing with any aspect of the history of the history of the early American republic.
+The prize is awarded annually to the best “first book” by a new author published in the previous calendar year and dealing with any aspect of the history of the early American republic.

 Department of History